Granther/tiny-dhcp/scratch.md

 - Run all packet stuff from within worker thread
 - Use channels to gracefully shutdown workers
 - Officially called a worker pool

+### Request List
+- Write the config to a working datastructure
+- If any packet contains a request list, read it completely and see if we can answer it and build the packet in accordance with it
+-